zoekirsh/programming-univbasics-nds-green-grocer-part-2-sfo01-seng-ft-111620/README.md

 ## Introduction

-In the last lab, we built out a couple of methods for simluating a grocery shopping experience.
+In the last lab, we built out a couple of methods for simulating a grocery shopping experience.
 We built a method for finding items in an `Array` of `Hash`es, `find_item_by_name_in_collection`, then a second method, `consolidated_cart`. `consolidated_cart` takes an `Array` of `Hash`es of single